Yokeshthirumoorthi/rusher/README.md

     npm run build
     ```
     It Builds the app to the build folder and it correctly bundles React in production mode and optimizes the build for the best performance.

+#### Future Works
+1. Provide more apis such as
+    1. Geofence (typically used for real time location tacking in mobile apps)
+    2. Activity feeds within friend networks
+    3. Realtime bets and
+    4. Realtime trading
+2. An example client consuming these apis using react-native app
+3. Provide more options for data persistence and benchmark each of them
+    1. Using PostGIS for location based services
+    2. Comparing SQLite / Rust-Redis / Postgres in use for this websocket server
+4. Provide data vizualization for benchmarks and performance metrics comparisions like [this](https://www.techempower.com/benchmarks/#section=test&runid=fd07b64e-47ce-411e-8b9b-b13368e988c6)

 #### Authur